munizart/idle-comp/README.md

 As we're computing only when the browser is idle, this also means we're delegating your computation to some time in the future - Asynchronous.

 But sometimes you will need the value rigth away, even if blocking.
-This is when `fold` kicks in.
+This is when `returns` kicks in.

-`fold` will execute all pending computation and returns the final result.
+`returns` will execute all pending computation and returns the final result.

 ```javascript
 const idleNine = idleFive